 The Casper College Music Department has a Macintosh Laboratory, located in the Music Building, Room 106.
 This computer lab is available to all currently registered music students.
 Music students may use the lab whenever classes are not being held in MU 106.
-Software includes state-of-the-art music publishing, improvisational tools, word processing, practice in music fundamentals, and other computer-assisted instructional software.
-Music students can gain access to the lab with the use of their key fob.
+Software includes music publishing, improvisational tools, word processing, practice in music fundamentals, and other computer-assisted instructional software.
+Music students can gain access to the lab with the use of their student ID (see Electronic Access).